IceBerge421/markdown-cv/index.md

 `2024`
 **PS Berge.** Featured Guest Speaker at the Anyone's Game Tabletop Game Conference.
 February 2024.
 Hosted by Ringling College of Art and Design.

+`2024`
+**PS Berge.** Featured Guest Speaker at the Anyone's Game Tabletop Game Conference.
+February 2024.
+Hosted by Ringling College of Art and Design.

 `2023`
 **PS Berge.** I SET MY GAMES ON FIRE: A Ludoarsonist’s Guide to World-Ending, Emulation, and Burning Games.
 Featured talk.
 Forthcoming December 2023.
 Hosted by the American Library Association's Games & Gaming Round Table.